akguthal/tiling-networks/README.md

 python3 server.py
 ```

-Finally, to run the client, run the commands below:
+Finally, to run the client, run the below commands in a separate terminal window:

 ```
 cd client